-Indian children are often found to be deficient in vitamins, micro-nutrients, and protein – but what about DHA?
+Indian children are often found to be deficient in vitamins, micro-nutrients, and protein – but what about DHA in Kids?
 DHA has emerged as a front line nutrient as it plays an integral part in the development and functionality of the brain, eyes, and heart.
 Its supplementation is extremely important to ensure the healthy development of your child’s brain and eyes.

 There is a raft of research confirming the role of DHA in IQ, memory, learning, behavior, mood, eyesight, among various other benefits – outlining DHA supplementation as perhaps the single most important nutrient during the growth of your child.